trickstercache/trickster/docs/new-changed-2.1.md

 ## Features

 * **Kubernetes Gateway API and Ingress Controller** - Trickster now runs as a Kubernetes controller, serving `gateway.networking.k8s.io` GatewayClass, Gateway, HTTPRoute, GRPCRoute, TCPRoute, TLSRoute, UDPRoute, ReferenceGrant and BackendTLSPolicy objects, and `networking.k8s.io/v1` Ingress objects, translating them into its own configuration and reloading onto it in-process.
 Routes may be served through the Service's cluster IP or load balanced across discovered endpoints, TLS certificates arrive from Kubernetes Secrets without a reload, and status, conditions and Events are written back to every claimed object.
 Enable it with the new top-level `kubernetes` section.
 See [kubernetes-gateway.md](./kubernetes-gateway.md), [kubernetes-ingress.md](./kubernetes-ingress.md), [kubernetes-rbac.md](./kubernetes-rbac.md) and [kubernetes-deploy.md](./kubernetes-deploy.md).

-* **TricksterCachePolicy** - A custom resource that attaches caching behavior — a cache, TTLs, cache key components, CORS, header updates and time series acceleration — to Gateways, HTTPRoutes, Ingresses and Services, so a Prometheus or ClickHouse Service behind a route is accelerated rather than merely proxied.
+   * **TricksterCachePolicy Custom Resource** - A custom resource that attaches caching behavior — a cache, TTLs, cache key components, CORS, header updates and time series acceleration — to Gateways, HTTPRoutes, Ingresses and Services, so a Prometheus or ClickHouse Service behind a route is accelerated rather than merely proxied.
 See [kubernetes-cache-policy.md](./kubernetes-cache-policy.md).

 * Auto-discovery - the ALB can now manage pool members through common [auto-discovery](./alb-autodiscovery.md) mechanisms such as Kubernetes APIs, DNS A and SRV records, etc.

-* Config Management - We now support loading multiple config files in the same subdirectory below the main config.
-We've also added automatic config reloading when the file contents change - including automatic detection and reloading when a certificate is swapped out.
+* Config - We now support loading multiple config files in the same subdirectory below the main config.
+We've also added automatic config reloading when the file contents change - including automatic detection and reloading when a TLS certificate is swapped out.
+See the [Configuring Documentation](./configuring.md#automatic-config-reload) for more info.

 * Logging - We've added support for customizable access logging and error logging per backend in NCSA format, a top-level `access_log` that captures every request no backend handled, and logging to stdout or stderr for containerized deployments.
 See [access-logs.md](./access-logs.md).

-* Regex Path Matching - You can now define path routes with regexes to match incoming requests, and expose their capture groups to request rewriters.
+* Regex Path Matching - You can now [define path routes with regexes](./paths.md#regex-paths) to match incoming requests, and expose their capture groups to request rewriters.

 * Wildcard Host Routing - A backend's `hosts` may name a single-label wildcard (`*.example.com`) or an any-depth wildcard (`**.example.com`), resolved by specificity ahead of global routes.
-See [paths.md](./paths.md).
+See [Path Configuration Documentation](./paths.md#host-resolution).

 * We now support accelerating [Graphite](./graphite.md)